arcadia-unity/ArcadiaGodot/README.md

 ### Exports

-After building your project you'll need to manually compile your clojure namespaces:
+After building your project you'll need to manually compile your clojure namespaces into the build directory:

 ```
 (require 'arcadia.internal.compiler)